 6. FileZilla

 If your work requirements from a Chromebook revolve around uploading files to servers and downloading them as well, you’re going to have to settle for lousy improvisations that can get very complex.
-Well, it’s the courtesy of Linux support that the ineffective workarounds are no longer a case anymore if you’re considering FileZilla particularly.
+Well, it’s the courtesy of Linux support that the ineffective workarounds are no longer a case if you’re considering FileZilla particularly.

 sudo apt-get install filezilla